rohitsinghlab/TADMap/README.md

 ## Figures

 In the figures folder, we have many scripts have been used to analyze TAD Map data and to create figures.
 Each Figure has its own R script, and each subfigure is labeled in those scripts.
 The data used to generate the figures are found [here](https://zenodo.org/records/14963965).
+Please first download these datasets in order to run the figure generating scripts.

 ## Contribute